-Amicus Therapeutics, Inc. (the Company) was incorporated on February 4, 2002 in Delaware and is a biopharmaceutical company focused on the discovery, development and commercialization of next-generation medicines for a range of rare and orphan diseases, with a focus on improved therapies for lysosomal storage disorders (LSDs).
+Amicus Therapeutics, Inc. ("we," "us," "our," "Amicus" or the "Company") was incorporated on February 4, 2002 in Delaware and is a biopharmaceutical company focused on the discovery, development and commercialization of next-generation medicines for a range of rare and orphan diseases, with a focus on improved therapies for lysosomal storage diseases ("LSDs").
 The Company's lead program is migalastat HCl for Fabry disease.
-Migalastat HCl is a novel, small molecule pharmacological chaperone in development as a monotherapy and in combination with enzyme replacement therapy (ERT) for Fabry disease.
-The Company is leveraging its Chaperone-Advanced Replacement Therapy, or (CHART tm) platform to develop next-generation therapies that combine pharmacological chaperones with enzyme therapies for Pompe, Gaucher and other LSDs.
-Current CHART programs for Pompe disease include the pharmacological chaperone AT2220 (duvoglustat HCl) co-administered with currently marketed Pompe ERTs (Myozyme®/Lumizyme®), as well as AT2220 co-formulated with a proprietary Pompe ERT.
+Migalastat HCl is a novel, small molecule pharmacological chaperone in development as a monotherapy and in combination with ERT for Fabry disease.
+The Company is leveraging its Chaperone-Advanced Replacement Therapy, or CHARTTM platform to develop next-generation therapies that combine pharmacological chaperones with enzyme therapies for Pompe, Mucopolysaccharidosis Type I ("MPS I") and Gaucher diseases.
+Current CHARTTM programs for Pompe disease include the pharmacological chaperone AT2220 (duvoglustat HCl) co-administered with currently marketed Pompe ERTs (Myozyme®/Lumizyme®), as well as AT2220 co-formulated with a proprietary Pompe ERT.
 The Company's activities since inception have consisted principally of raising capital, establishing facilities, and performing research and development.
 Accordingly, the Company is considered to be in the development stage.